 Therefore, the state of the art opposable is the set of documents accessible to the public before the filing date (or priority date) of the application concerned (A54 (2) EPC).

-Section 2.2.
-Does the state of the art have to be technically relevant?
+Should the state of the art be technically relevant?

 The state of the art must be interpreted as relating to the information: